-I’ve come to know that all (or most) love is not happily ever after all the time—it might be ever after, but a lot can happen between the happily (those first flutters of a love swelling belly) and ever after (whenever that might be).
-And while I try to write with a keen sense of image and rhythm, I also find that the beauty I’m often after in my writings are not always festive declarations of love searing from the seams of our hearts in bliss.
+When I’m writing, my head is often sparring with my heart; and what I try to do is allow beauty and creative truths to win these words over.
+I try to write with a sense of imagery and rhythm, but find that the beauty I’m often after in my writings are not always festive declarations searing from the seams of our hearts in bliss.
 I write about love that is active and ever working…working hard in and through unpredictable life.

 Love is a temporary madness.
 It erupts like an earthquake and then subsides.
 And when it subsides you have to make a decision.
 You have to work out whether your roots have become so entwined together that it is inconceivable that you should ever part.
 Because this is what love is.
 Love is not breathlessness, it is not excitement, it is not the promulgation of promises of eternal passion.
 That is just being “in love” which any of us can convince ourselves we are.

 Love itself is what is left over when being in love has burned away, and this is both an art and a fortunate accident.
 Your mother and I had it, we had roots that grew towards each other underground, and when all the pretty blossom had fallen from our branches we found that we were one tree and not two. – Louis De Bernieres